DirkBrand/ABNF_to_PEG_translator/README.md

 Call the binary with the a path to an ABNF file as an argument.
 Ex. `$ translator ~/myABNF.abnf`

-Note: The extension of the file does not matter, it just needs to have valid ABNf syntax.
+Note: The extension of the file does not matter, it just needs to have valid ABNF syntax.